npujol/npujol.github.io/Informatic/linux/management-content/create-update.md

 ```bash
 sudo useradd newuser
 ```

 On the other hand, updating a user means modifying user details.
 It may include changing display or user name, home directory or login shell.
 The `usermod` command is used for updating a user in Linux.
 For instance, to change the home directory for a user, you might use a command like:

 ```bash
 sudo usermod -d /new/home/directory username
 ```

 Managing users effectively is crucial in Linux for both system security and resource management.
-You can fully harness the power of Linux`s multi-user characteristics through skillful user management.
+You can fully harness the power of Linux's multi-user characteristics through skillful user management.